Season: Managing Shipping Peaks with GLS

 Shipping Peaks in the Parcel Industry

-Whether itβs Christmas deliveries, seasonal promotions or special campaigns β typical shipping peaks in the parcel sector can be planned, but still pose challenges for companies every year.
-The pre-Christmas period and seasonal peaks in spring, in particular, lead to significantly increased shipping volumes, especially in e-commerce and retail.
+Whether Christmas shipping, seasonal promotions or special campaigns - typical peaks in parcel shipping can be planned, but still present companies with challenges every year.
+The period before Christmas and seasonal peaks in spring in particular lead to a sharp increase in shipping volumes, especially in e-commerce and retail.

-Business customers should incorporate these phases into their logistics planning early to maintain stable supply chains and ensure customer satisfaction.
-The reasons for these peaks include not only the classic Christmas deliveries but also seasonal product offers and events such as Black Friday.
+Business customers should include these phases in their logistics planning at an early stage in order to keep supply chains stable and ensure customer satisfaction.
+Reasons for these peaks include traditional Christmas shipping as well as seasonal product offers or promotions such as Black Friday.

 Spring Peak Season: 1 April to 31 May

-In spring, seasonal goods such as garden items, spring fashion or promotional goods for holidays like Easter dominate parcel shipping.
-The start of the outdoor season also contributes to increased shipping volumes.
+In spring, parcel shipping is dominated by seasonal goods such as garden items, spring fashion or promotional goods for holidays such as Easter.
+The start of the outdoor season also ensures an increased shipping volume.

 Autumn/Winter Peak Season: 1 October to 31 December

-The main season in autumn and winter is characterised by parcel shipping for Christmas, Black Friday campaigns and winter products.
-Gifts, electronics, fashion and seasonal decorations account for the majority of consignments in the winter season.
+The main season in autumn and winter is characterised by parcel shipping for Christmas and winter goods.
+Gifts, electronics, fashion and seasonal decorations make up the majority of shipments in the winter season.

 Managing Seasonal Shipping with GLS

-Whether spring or winter: at GLS, we ensure your parcels are delivered reliably even during extreme volume fluctuations.
-Thanks to our flexible resource planning and additional capacity, you remain able to deliver β even during peak season.
+Whether it's spring or winter: At GLS, we ensure that your parcels are delivered reliably even when volumes fluctuate greatly.
+Thanks to our flexible resource planning and additional capacities, you remain able to deliver - even during the peak season.

-The seasonal surcharge enables us to fairly distribute this additional effort while maintaining the high level of service you expect from GLS.
-As a GLS business customer, you also benefit from many other express services.
-This way, your parcels arrive safely and promptly at their destination β even during periods of high shipping demand!
+The seasonal surcharge enables us to distribute this additional work fairly and at the same time guarantee the high quality of service you expect from GLS.
+As a GLS business customer, you can also benefit from many other express services.
+This ensures that your parcel deliveries reach their destination safely and quickly, even during the high parcel volume season!

 Become a GLS Business Customer!